zuixjs/cdnjs/CONTRIBUTING.md

 4. You **must** do `npm test` under the root directory of this project to make sure everything is fine.
  * Please refer to [Install npm test dependencies](https://github.com/cdnjs/cdnjs/blob/master/README.md#install-npm-test-dependencies) & [Run npm test to check all is well](https://github.com/cdnjs/cdnjs/blob/master/README.md#run-npm-test-to-check-all-is-well).

+5. For those libs can use auto-update, you should add [auto-update config](https://github.com/cdnjs/cdnjs#enabling-gitrecommended-or-npm-auto-update) for it, but as the first pull request to add a lib, you should still add its real files, or you won't pass the test.

 ### d. pre-flight checks